MuhammadMoustafa/MRI_Simulator/README.md

 - Omar Mahmoud

 ### Submitted to:
-- Dr Tamer Basha
+- Dr. Tamer Basha

-Applying the different pulse sequence algorithm on the Shepp-Logan phantom.
+Applying the different pulse sequence algorithms on the Shepp-Logan phantom.

 #### Sequences used are:
 - GRE